Adarsh2801-r/AI---ChatBot/README.md

 ## Steps to run in local server
 1. Create a virtual environment for the folder in which chatbot.py file is present
-2. Ensure that all required libraries are installed
-3. Run the python file get the backend server running
-4. From the frontend folder, host the react website in local development server using the command ``` >> npm start ```
-5. Go to indicated url to use the chatbot application